Stem Cell-based Therapies for Alzheimer’s Disease

 The treatment of AD consists of many components, but none of them will cure the disease.

 With dementia comes a decreased level of acetylcholine, which is an important transmitter for mental and physical functions of our body.
 Acetylcholinesterase-inhibitors inhibit the protein responsible dismantling this transmitter and cause higher levels of acetylcholine.
-Unfortunately, Acetylcholinesterase-inhibitors have several side effects such as bradycardia, disturbance of heart rhythm, vomiting, diarrhoea and gastroduodenal ulceration.
+Unfortunately, Acetylcholinesterase-inhibitors have several side effects such as bradycardia, disturbance of heart rhythm, vomiting, diarrhea and gastroduodenal ulceration.

 Also, higher levels of the transmitter glutamate were noticed, so another column is the therapy with NMDA-antagonists to reduce the effect with blocking their receptors.